ayushsaurabh/B-SIM/README.md

 A Structured Illumination Microscopy Reconstruction Code with Spatial-Domain Noise Propagation

 B-SIM is a structured illumination micrsocopy reconstruction algorithm that accurately incorporates all sources of noise in the data and provides stricly positive solutions without arbitrary smoothness constraints.
-It implements Markov chain Monte Carlo (MCMC) algorithms to learn probability distributions over the main function of interest: fluorescence profile (product of fluorophore density and quantum yield given illumination).
+It implements Markov chain Monte Carlo (MCMC) algorithms to learn probability distributions over the main function of interest: fluorescence intensity map (product of fluorophore density and quantum yield given illumination).
 These tools can be used in a simple plug and play manner.
 Check the following paper to see details of all the mathematics involved in the development of B-SIM:

 https://biorxiv.org/cgi/content/short/2022.07.20.500887v1

 ## Julia Installation

-**System Requirements: B-SIM is a parallelized code.
-In addition to about twice the memory required to load SIM raw images, illumination patterns, and SIM image globally, B-SIM typically requests 300-500 MB of RAM to load Julia packages on each processor.**
+**System Requirements: B-SIM is a parallelized code and has been fully tested on modern desktops and laptops with at least 4 processor cores.
+In addition to about twice the memory required to load SIM raw images, illumination patterns, and SIM image globally, B-SIM typically requests 300-500 MB of RAM to load Julia packages on each processor core.**

 All the codes are written in Julia language for high performance/speed (similar to C and Fortran) and its open-source/free availability.
 Julia also allows easy parallelization of all the codes.
 To install julia, please download and install julia language installer from their official website (see below) for your operating system or use your package manager.
 The current version of the code has been successfully tested on linux (Ubuntu 22.04), macOS 12, and Windows.